evalancaster/handson-2021-version-control/text/22_Setting_Up_a_Public_Repo.md

 directory to put the repository in, and what git:// URL it will appear at.

-Otherwise, all you need to do is start linkgit:git-daemon[1]; it will listen on port 9418.
+Otherwise, all you need to do is start [git daemon](https://git-scm.com/docs/git-daemon); it will listen on port 9418.
 By default, it will allow access to any directory that looks like a git directory and contains the magic file git-daemon-export-ok.
 Passing some directory paths as git-daemon arguments will further restrict the exports to those paths.

-You can also run git-daemon as an inetd service; see the linkgit:git-daemon[1] man page for details.
+You can also run git-daemon as an inetd service; see the [git daemon](https://git-scm.com/docs/git-daemon) man page for details.
 (See especially the examples section.)

 ## Exporting a git repository via http